Isaac’s Bride – The Sworn Oath (G-24-HBS)

 Then, as now, the issue has nothing to do with race.
 Rather, the concern is over faith—avoiding the particularly wicked practices of the Canaanite people.

-A bride for Isaac – part 2
+A Bride For Isaac – part 2

 The servant receives a caveat: If he cannot find a woman willing to return to Canaan to marry Isaac, the servant will be released from his oath.